-- • CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS Unit 17A, that portion west of the Izavieknik River, Upper Togiak Lake, Togiak Lake, and the main course of the Togiak River - Residents of Units 9B, 17, Eek, Goodnews Bay, Lime Village, Napakiak, Platinum, Quinhagak, Stony River, and Tuntutuliak.
-Unit 17A, that portion north of Togiak Lake Unit 17A, all drainages west of Right Hand Point-2 caribou by State registration permit; no more than 1 caribou may be a bull, and no more than 1 caribou may be taken Aug.
-1 - Jan.
-31 Aug.
+- CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS • Unit 17A, that portion west of the Izavieknik River, Upper Togiak Lake, Togiak Lake, and the main course of the Togiak River - Residents of Units 9B, 17, Eek, Goodnews Bay, Lime Village, Napakiak, Platinum, Quinhagak, Stony River, and Tuntutuliak.
+Unit 17A, all drainages west of Right Hand Point-2 caribou by State registration permit.
+Aug.
 1 - Mar.
-31 that includes Izavieknik River drainages - Residents of Units 9B, 17, Akiachak, Akiak, Lime Village, Stony River, and Tuluksak.
+31 Unit 17A, that portion north of Togiak Lake that includes Izavieknik River drainages - Residents of Units 9B, 17, Akiachak, Akiak, Lime Village, Stony River, and Tuluksak.
 Units 17A and 17B, those portions north and west of a line beginning from the Unit 18 boundary at the northwestern end of Nenevok Lake, to the southern point of upper Togiak Lake, and northeast to the northern point of Nuyakuk Lake, northeast to the point where the Unit 17 boundary intersects the Shotgun Hills - Residents of Units 9B, 17, Kwethluk, Lime Village, and Stony River.
-Unit 17B, that portion of Togiak National Wildlife Refuge within Unit 17B - Residents of Units 9B, 17, Akiachak, Akiak, , Bethel, Eek, Goodnews Bay, Lime Village, Napakiak, Platinum, Quinhagak, Stony River, Tuluksak, and Tuntutuliak.
-Unit 17, remainder - Residents of Units 9B, 17, Lime Village, and Stony River.
+Unit 17B, that portion of Togiak National Wildlife Refuge within Unit 17B - Residents of Units 9B, 17, Akiachak, Akiak, Bethel, Eek, Goodnews Bay, Lime Village, Napakiak, Platinum, Quinhagak, Stony River, Tuluksak, and Tuntutuliak.
+Unit 17, remainder - Residents of Units 9B, 9C, 9E, 17, Lime Village, and Stony River.
 Units 17A and 17C, that portion of 17A and 17C consisting of the Nushagak Peninsula south of the Igushik River, Tuklung River and Tuklung Hills, west to Tvativak Bay-Up to 5 caribou by Federal registration permit (FC1702).
-Federal public lands are closed to the harvest of caribou except by the residents of Togiak, Twin Hills, Manokotak, Aleknagik, Dillingham, Clark's Point, and Ekuk hunting under these regulations.
+Federal public lands are closed to the harvest of caribou except by Federally qualified subsistence users unless the population estimate exceeds 900 caribou.
 Aug.
 1 - Mar.
-31 Units 17A remainder and 17C remainder- Selected drainages, a harvest limit of up to 2 cari- bou by State registration permit will be determined at the time the season is announced.
+31 Units 17A remainder and 17C remainder- Selected drainages, a harvest limit of up to 2 caribou by State registration permit will be determined at the time the season is announced.
 Season may be announced between Aug.
 1 - Mar.
-31 Units 17B and that portion of 17C east of the Wood River and Wood River Lakes-2 caribou by State registration permit; no more than 1 caribou may be a bull, and no more than 1 caribou may be taken Aug.
-1 - Jan.
-31. Aug.
+31 Units 17B and that portion of 17C east of the Wood River and Wood River Lakes-2 caribou by State registration permit.
+Aug.
 1 - Mar.
 31